Special Show & Community Exhibits

 IHQS Special Exhibit

 Built in 1835 as the home of Andrew Wylie, Indiana University’s first president, this stately brick house is now a museum recreating the early Wylie years.
-The exhibit will include quilts from the extensive Wylie House collection as well as others borrowed from friends of the museum.
+The exhibit will include quilts from the Wylie House collection as well as others borrowed from friends of the museum.
 Both nineteenth and twentieth century quilts will be on display, and all will be traditional patterns, pieced and quilted by hand.
-There is variation in this exhibit from year to year, so visitors are likely to see something different than they’ve seen in previous years.
-Hours are 10 am- 4 pm Thursday-Saturday during the Indiana Heritage Quilt Show.
-Wylie House is located on the free bus route at 317 E. 2nd Street.
-FREE www.indiana.edu/~libwylie
+Hours are 10 am- 4 pm, Thursday-Saturday during the Indiana Heritage Quilt Show.
+Wylie House is located on the free bus route at 307 E. 2nd Street.
+FREE http://www.indiana.edu/~libwylie/

 Farmer House Museum